 The practice had policies and procedures in place to ensure clinical waste was segregated and stored appropriately in line with guidance.
-The practice carried out infection prevention and control audit annually.
-The provider assured us that going forward audits would be carried out twice a year in line with current national guidance.
+The practice carried out infection prevention and control audits and were in the process of undertaking these twice yearly in line with guidance.
 The latest audit showed the practice was meeting the required standards.